-Tips & Tricks — Teletronix LA-2A Classic Leveler Plug-In Collection
+Tips & Tricks — LA-2A Collection

 It's ironic that the compression technology that's perhaps the most difficult to wrap your head around — the fabled T4 opto-electrical mechanism that drives the Teletronix LA-2A Leveling Amplifier — is also the easiest to operate.
 Virtually anyone with ears can manipulate the LA-2A's ultra-simple two main control knobs — Gain and Peak Reduction — to bring signals under control with consistency and punch.
-But the new the LA-2A Classic Leveler Plug-In Collection adds some unique "under the hood" features and variation between the LA-2A plug-in models that may not be immediately obvious at first listen.
-Read on.
+But the LA-2A Classic Leveler Plug-In Collection adds some unique "under the hood" features and variation between the LA-2A plug-in models that may not be immediately obvious at first listen.

 The LA-2A Collection – Three Different Flavors

 The Teletronix LA-2A Classic Leveler Collection includes units from three different LA-2A eras — Gray, Silver, and the original LA-2.
 Here's a simple breakdown.

 - The UREI-built Silver LA-2A is generally appreciated for its faster time constant and its treatment of transients.
 This makes it a versatile performer that's suitable for the widest variety of applications — including drums, percussion, and bass guitar.

 - The Gray model, paying homage to Jim Lawrence's original mid-‘60s Pasadena-built units, is typically used for material requiring a medium-speed compression — think lead and background vocals, keyboards, and (judiciously) acoustic and electric guitars.